plurid/css-space/README.md

 ### Quantization

-To "break" the space into "quanta".
+To "break" the space into `quanta`, `sheaves`?.

     :root {
         space-quantize: pre;
         space-quantize: post;
     }

+To speak of `clusters`, linked plurid-pages independent of other linked plurid-pages.

 ### Modifiiers